In a nutshell

 These drinks are typical of Oaxaca

-Our restaurant tips for Oaxaca
+Our restaurant recommendations for Oaxaca

 Where to Stay in Oaxaca